 How can I help older adults keep a healthy mind?

-There are many simple and enjoyable activities that can help older adults to keep their minds active and healthy.
+There are many simple and enjoyable activities that can help older adults to keep their brain active and healthy.
 Any activity which works to stimulate the brain and improve mental fitness will help to keep a healthy mind.
 Examples of activities to encourage include:

 - Participating in daily routines and activities